sassoftware/viya4-iac-aws/docs/user/DockerUsage.md

 docker build -t viya4-iac-aws .
 ```

 The Docker image `viya4-iac-aws` will contain Terraform and 'kubectl' executables.
-Entrypoint entrypoint for the Docker image is `terraform` that will be run with subcommands in the subsequent steps.
+Entrypoint for the Docker image is `terraform` that will be run with subcommands in the subsequent steps.

 ### Docker Environment File For AWS Authentication